ni/monodrive-documentation/docs/LV_client/utilities/mono_parse_lidar_configuration.md

 ### Description

-Calculates the number of packets an the number of points in a lidar stream based on the horizontal resolution.
+Calculates the number of packets and the number of points in a LiDAR stream based on the horizontal resolution.

 For technical support contact us at <b>support@monodrive.io</b>